carljmosca/graalvm-native-image-demo/README.md

 java -agentlib:native-image-agent=config-output-dir=config -jar target/hello-world-1.0.jar
 ```

 After running the application and agent, there should be some files of interest created in the config directory.
 These files are the **reflect-config.json** and the **resource-config.json**.
 As you might imagine, they will assist the native-image build process with reflection, used to determine which classes are included and how, along with which resources are to be added to the image.
-For more details on the files, see the above
+For more details on the files, see the above.

+In order to get the native-image maven plugin to respect these files we add two parameters to the **buildArgs** tag which are: -H:ReflectionConfigurationFiles=../config/reflect-config.json -H:ResourceConfigurationFiles=../config/resource-config.json

 Now that we have the files, we can make a second attempt at creating a native image for our platform of choice.
 This time, we'll use the maven command below to select the native image profile.